 [ 3D Landscape » ] Introduced for the 2005 Spring Series Frith Hill has proved to be a popular venue.
 The large hard standing car park right next to the start area gives good access for everyone to watch the racing.
 The mixed woodland of pine trees with open heathland results in a nice mix of gravel bashes, swooping single track, plenty of open woodland tracks, some testing short climbs and descents together with some tricky dips and bomb holes to challenge the unwary.

 [ Entrance Map » ] Follow the B3015, the entrance is by the two roundabouts opposite the new Deepcut housing estate (ex Barracks).

 The nearest postcode is GU16 6SD.
 This is just 300m to the south of the main entrance.

 [ 3D Landscape » ] Just over the road from Frith Hill but with quite different terrain.
 Based on the end of the Chobham Ridges overlooking the Pirbright & Bisley Firing Ranges and good mix of free draining pine wood and open heath.
 Expect a mix of short sharp steep climbs and some longer gentler ones, with fast single track descents.
 Plenty of interesting technical areas especially close to the canal can test your skills.
 The course can be extended to suit XC Enduro as well as classic XC with numerous excellent choices of trail to include within the course.
 The car park and start arena are surrounded on three sides by much of the course so it's an ideal spectators venue.

 [ Entrance Map » ] Take the B3015 Deepcut Bridge Road, turn off east onto Blackdown Road/Newfoundland Road past the School, turn R into Alma Gardens and R into the venue.
 The post code is GU16 6TU.

 Windmill Hill is the alternative name for Porridgepot Hill but using the arena on the playing fields on Cyprus Road.
-This is the same venue that Round 1 of the Merida Brass Monkeys and Are You Tough Enough Races start from.
-The course may utilise a little of the familiar Porridgepot trails but it will allow us to make a different course to that at Round 4 of the 2011 Spring series.
+The course may utilise a little of the familiar Porridgepot trails but it will allow us to extend along the fence line to make different courses.